codingMustache/codingMustache/README.md

 ## Daily Trivia

-What is the most preferred image format used for logos in the Wikimedia database?
+Which of the following physical typologies are used with Ethernet Networks?
- 1. .gif
+ 1. Mesh
- 2. .svg
+ 2. Star
- 3. .jpeg
+ 3. Ring
- 4. .png
+ 4. Hex

 <details>
   <summary>Answer</summary>
-  .svg
+  Star
 </details>